FROM AUTHOR TO authority

 Should you write a book?
 To be fair, you’ve been thinking about this off and on for some time.
 It’s on your bucket list.

-So – please – take advantage of what we’ve got to share here on writing your book efficiently and effectively.
+So – please – take advantage of what we’ve got to share here on the podcast.
+Particularly on how to write your book quickly.

-Heck, maybe you can even get paid well for sharing your message.
-(And you can.
+The thing is this: you may be able to get paid really well for sharing your message in a book.
 But not how you might think.
-We’ll show you how.)

 How to win clients in the Attention Age

-One of the big things entrepreneurs and executives need to do (the biggest?) is win new clients.
+One of the big things entrepreneurs and business owners need to do (the biggest?) is win new clients.
 That’s true for all of us, isn’t it?

 Well, we typically do that by reaching out – on the telephone or face-to-face, through press coverage or writing articles, by social media or by advertising.
 That’s a huge number of interruptions for any potential client.